 STRATEGIC WEALTH ADVISORS Plan Well.
 Invest Well.
-Live Well.TM whzwealth.com | (860) 928-2341 697 Pomfret Street, Pomfret Center, CT 06259 Securities and advisory services offered through Commonwealth Financial Network,[®] Member FINRA/SIPC, a Registered Investment Advisor.
+Live Well.TM whzwealth.com | (860) 928-2341 697 Pomfret Street, Pomfret Center, CT 06259 Securities and advisory services offered through Commonwealth Financial Network,® Member FINRA/SIPC, a Registered Investment Advisor.
+Villager Newspapers ACCURACY WATCH The Villager Newspapers is committed to accuracy in all its news reports.
+Although numerous safeguards are in place to ensure accurate reporting, mistakes can occur.
+Confirmed fact errors will be corrected at the top right hand corner of page A3 in a timely manner.
+If you find a mistake call (860) 928-1818 or e-mail charlie@villagernewspapers.com.
 How to help your business do well by doing good As a business owner, you have many priorities.
 Running a profitable and successful business is at the top of that list, of course.
 But you likely also want that success to help fuel the fulfillment of other goals, including supporting the causes you care about and the communities that help your business thrive.
 As it turns out, you can make a real difference for your community while also building your brand and taming your taxes.
 How?
 Through smart and strategic charitable giving strategies.
 Here are four important steps to enable your business to do well while also doing good for others.
-Choose causes that align with your personal passions and your business mission - you'll build brand awareness and loyalty while impacting more than just your bottom line.
-Business owners understand that passion breeds success.
+Choose causes that align with your personal passions and your business mission you'll build brand awareness and loyalty while impacting more than just your bottom Business owners understand that passion breeds success.
 That's true when it comes to business and also when it comes to giving back.
 So begin by thinking about the causes that mean the most to you personally.
 Then think about how those causes overlap with your business brand and mission.
-Find an organization that aligns with all three of those things, and you've got an ideal match.
-You'll get personal fulfillment out of seeing the positive impact that you and your business can make.
+Find an organization that aligns with all three of those things, and you've got an ideal You'll get personal fulfillment out of seeing the positive impact that you and your business can make.
 Your team will develop a deepened appreciation for your company's mission as well as an increased sense of pride in being a part of it.
 And you'll increase awareness and appreciation for what your business has to offer among your customers, prospective customers and the wider community.
 Corporate social responsibility is also an increasingly important factor that consumers consider when deciding to whom they want to give their business.
 Not to mention the fact that giving back when you are able, however you are able, is the right thing to do even when no one is looking.
 At Weiss, and Zahansky Strategic Wealth Advisors, we help our clients to Plan Well and Invest Well so that they can Live Well.
 But our commitment to helping others live well doesn't end with our clients.
-We're also invested in helping to better the broader community by supporting organizations and causes that address issues relating to economic hardship and diversity, equity and inclusion, as well as meaningful community involvement through a team-wide commitment to volunteering, leadership and community partnerships.
-Explore all the ways you can give - not just financially.
+We're also invested in helping to better the broader community by supporting organizations and causes that address issues relating to economic hardship and diversity, equity and inclusion, as well as meaningful community involvement through a team-wide commitment to volunteering, leadership and community partner- Explore all the ways you can